gfunkmonk/icecream/README.md

     your compilation (see the ICECC\_VERSION support)
 -   you got some neat PPC laptop and want to use your wife's computer that only runs intel (see the cross compiler section)
--   you don't know what machines will be on-line at compile time
+-   you don't know what machines will be on-line at compile time.
--   **most important**: you're sitting in an office with several co-workers that do not like if you overload their workstations when they play doom (distcc doesn't have a scheduler)
+-   **most important**: you're sitting in a office with several co-workers that do not like if you overload their workstations when they play doom (distcc doesn't have a scheduler)
 -   you like nice compile monitors :)